star-icon

 GRE Verbal Exam Pattern

-There are different formats for GRE verbal reasoning questions.
-Most of the GRE Verbal Pattern involves reading passages and answering questions about them.
-The other half is reading, interpreting, and completing existing sentences, paragraphs, or groups of sentences.
-Each sub-section has the following types of questions:
+GRE verbal reasoning questions come in different formats.
+About half of the questions involve reading passages and answering questions about them.
+The other half involves reading, interpreting, and completing existing sentences, paragraphs, or groups of sentences.

 Suggested: GRE Flashcards to Boost Your Verbal Skills!